Bivas-Biswas/order_execution_engine/readme.md

 * **All tests are integration tests**
     This system’s behavior depends on how the backend, worker, Redis, and Postgres interact, so full integration tests provide far more value than isolated unit tests.

----
+* **Order creation happen in postgresql before sent the orderId to the client** In my current flow when client post order it insert inside the postgress, then add to the queue.
+This

-## How my current design adaptable to order two order type:
+## How my current design adaptable to other two order type:

 1. **Limit Order — Execute when target price is reached**